 ---|---|---|---|---|

-Location #1 | 16 | 30 | 29 | 32 |
+#1 | 16 | 30 | 29 | 32 |

-Location #2 | 4 | 5 | 18 | 11 |
+#2 | 4 | 5 | 18 | 11 |

-Location #3 | 8 | 10 | 10 | 10 |
+#3 | 8 | 10 | 10 | 10 |

-Location #4 | 17 | 16 | 28 | 30 |
+#4 | 17 | 16 | 28 | 30 |

 As you can see, there is quite a variation in performance based on signal conditions.
 In locations 1 and 3, the three antennas performed about the same.
 Although the Mohu Leaf 50 “won” in two locations, statistically these can be considered a tie.

-I was blown away that the thin Mohu Leaf 30 found more channels on average than bulky metal antenna!
+I was blown away that the thin Mohu Leaf 30 found more channels on average than a bulky metal antenna!
 How could that be?
 Well, in Providence, RI, where I did this test, the TV signals come from almost all directions.
 The DB4 is good at receiving signals from only a narrow angle.
-It has a reflector in the back which basically blocks signals from that direction.
+It has a reflector in the back which blocks signals from that direction.
 The Mohu Leaf, on the other hand, is better at getting signals from all directions.

 The Winner